carlosgm02/uwp-languages/Obj-C/README.md

-# WinObjC Apps
+# Objective-C Apps
 The Windows Bridge for iOS (also referred to as WinObjC) is a Microsoft open-source project that provides an Objective-C development environment for Visual Studio and support for iOS APIs.
-This repo contains sample WinObjC apps and games for UWP development and testing for Windows 10. (fork original source: https://github.com/Microsoft/winobjc-samples)
+This folder contains sample WinObjC apps and games for UWP development and testing for Windows 10. (fork original source: https://github.com/Microsoft/winobjc-samples)

 ## Sample apps
 These sample apps can be found in */Samples*.
 Available projects: